One BIG team pet, one little one.

-- Young Justice has both Sphere the supercycle and Wolf the um, Big Badass Wolf.
+- Young Justice has both Sphere the supercycle and Wolf the um, wolf.
 They both help in missions.

 - The Winx Club has Kiko the bunny.
 In season 1, the Trix had Pepe the duck, but he disappeared after season 2.

 - R.O.T.H. in Motorcity, who's a Cute Machine / Robot Buddy.
 He makes these shrill, quiet shrieking noises instead of talking.

 - The Fairly OddParents has Timmy's fairy dog Sparky.

 - The Other Wiki refers to many military mascots, including goats, rams, antelope, ferrets, and even penguins.
 Maybe a penguin can be quite sensible, but the idea of having them as a pet isn't...

 - Since ancient Egypt, war dogs have been used by the military even today.